-Spinach Leek and Feat Pie is a variation of the famous Spinach pie or Spanakopita as called in Greek with leek added to the mix.
+Spinach Leek and Feta Pie (Spanakotiropita) is a variation of the famous Spinach pie or Spanakopita as called in Greek with leek added to the mix.

 What are the ingredients for this classic Spinach Leek and Feta cheese pie?